Lotus shoe: Design

 The shoes are cone or sheath-shaped, intended to resemble a lotus bud.
-The size of lotus shoes was between 5.25 and 5.5 inches in length and 1.75-2 inches in width.
+The size of lotus shoes was between 5.25 and 5.5 in in length and 1.75–2 in in width.
 Until the early 1900s, lotus shoes were primarily made in the home by the women who wore them.
 They were delicately constructed from cotton or silk, and small enough to fit in the palm of a hand.
 Shoes that did not have wooden, leather, or metal parts could be made entirely in the home.
 Women used scissors, needle and thread, bamboo embroidery frames, awls, and small irons to make their shoes.
 Some designs had heels or wedge-shaped soles.
 Outdoor shoes often had a wooden heel or sole, which were constructed outside of the home by male carpenters.
 There were regional variations in wooden sole shape.
 In the south, wooden heels were low and coin-shaped, while soles in the north were arched.

 Lotus shoes were made in different styles and colors, and were typically ornately decorated, with embroidered designs of animals or flowers that could continue on the sole of the shoe.
 In addition, lotus shoes were often decorated with images that symbolize good luck, as well as culturally significant puns.
 Shoe color choices were dictated by age and occasion.
 Young women typically wore purple and bright green shoes, while middle-aged women wore blue-grey or blue-green shoes.
 The color black was associated with bruising and was therefore an unpopular shoe color, except among older women.
 The color red, a symbol of virtue, was reserved for special occasions such as weddings, anniversaries, and New Year celebrations.
 Some designs only fit over the tip of the foot, giving the illusion of a small bound foot when worn under a long skirt.
 The designs and stylistic choices of lotus shoes varied depending on factors such as regional cultures, local traditions, and economic conditions.